VinitGeorge/Hotel-Bookings-Data/README.md

 🌟 About Me
 I am an aspiring data analyst with a passion for uncovering insights from data and transforming them into actionable strategies.
 With a background in statistics and computer science, I am eager to apply my analytical skills and continue growing in the field of data science.

-🎯 Current Goal
+🎯 Current Goal:
 My immediate goal is to gain hands-on experience in data analysis, collaborate on impactful projects, and continuously learn new techniques and tools.
 I am particularly interested in working with data visualization, statistical analysis, and data-driven decision making.

-🚀 Future Ambition
+🚀 Future Ambition:
 I aim to transition into a data scientist role where I can leverage machine learning and advanced analytics to solve complex problems.
 I am committed to ongoing learning and professional development to achieve this goal.

-🛠️ Skills
+🛠️ Skills:
 Programming Languages: Python, Java
 Data Analysis: Pandas, NumPy, SQL
 Data Visualization: Matplotlib, Seaborn, Tableau